What is import?

-On 1 January 2018, value added tax within importation will be transferred from Customs to the Tax Administration in situations where the importer is included in the register of VAT payers.
+On 1 January 2018, value added tax within importation was transferred from Customs to the Tax Administration in situations where the importer is included in the register of VAT payers.
 Importers included in the register of VAT payers must provide the Tax Administration with information on import VAT on their own initiative on a VAT declaration.
 Further information is available on the Tax Administration website under the section on value added taxation on importation.

 When importing intangible assets and services they do not have to be declared to Customs upon import, as they are not part of customs activities.